top of page

 Figure 1-2: Triple Constraints Theory

-See Figure 1-2 Triple Constraints Theory.
-What you do or not do in a project (scope), project budget (costs), and how long it takes (time) influences the quality of a project.
-These three are known as the triple constraints and they impact quality.
-Quality of results.
-Quality of services.
-Or quality of products.
-Tradeoffs have to be made.
-An extension of time may require additional funding; lowering the project budget may mean de-scope (some of the scope is removed); or low quality may indicate the need for additional scope.
-These all depend on the client or customer's requirements and/or budget allotted for the project.
-Projects can be a match made in heaven, a total nightmare, or somewhere in between.
-Good strategic planning and good strategy execution lead to good selection and implementation of projects.
-Care and consideration of these relevant constraints during projects are critical so they can end on time, under budget…and of quality.
+See Figure 1-2 for the Triple Constraints Theory.
+What you do or do not do in a project (scope), project budget (costs), and how long it takes (time) all influence the quality of a project.
+These three elements are known as the triple constraints, and they impact the quality of results, services, or products.
+Trade-offs must be made.
+An extension of time may require additional funding; lowering the project budget may mean reducing the scope; or low quality may necessitate additional scope.
+These decisions depend on the client or customer's requirements and budget allocated for the project.

 Quality brings value.
 Business value creation is derived from projects.
 Value can be strategic, financial, tangible, or intangible.
 Most organizations strive for a combination and a healthy balance between them all.
 Many factors can spark a project.
-External drivers, macroeconomic conditions, the need for improvements, regulatory and legal requirements, demands from clients or customers, political changes, social needs, environmental considerations, or economic changes could be factors in deciding to launch a project.
-The key point is that projects are brought about to address issues, to resolve issues, to execute plans, to meet social or regulatory or legal requirements, to satisfy stakeholder needs or demands, or to address what 'sparked' the project in the first place.
+External drivers, macroeconomic conditions, the need for improvements, regulatory and legal requirements, demands from clients or customers, political changes, social needs, environmental considerations, or economic changes can all be factors in deciding to launch a project.

-As we progress into the second half of the decade into 2026, we are subject to more projects.
-More projects are being implemented to find and reduce waste, for cost-savings, and to improve business processes.
-While operations are here to stay, automation is being pushed by organizations leaving the projects to the ‘freed up’ resources so they can be better used.
-The best thing organizations can do is embrace this inevitable change and find a way to co-exist with the onset of artificial intelligence and automation.
-After all, projects that focus on optimizing automation and artificial intelligence with its human resources will have greater leverage than another organization whose sole focus is on one specific area: automation, artificial intelligence, or human resources.
+The best thing organizations can do is embrace this inevitable change and find a way to coexist with the onset of artificial intelligence and automation.
+After all, projects that focus on optimizing automation and artificial intelligence alongside human resources will have greater leverage than organizations focusing solely on one area.

 References